attilagk/R-programming-tricks/README.md

 The HTML style may not work in this case, but that's OK because running the site locally is only meant for rapid development and testing.

 Most files and directories are standard for Jekyll (see [this page](https://jekyllrb.com/docs/structure/) in Jekyll's docs).
-There are two directories that contain the real content, though.
+There are two directories that contain the real content: the articles themselves.

 ```
 R-markdown/   # R markdown files (the articles) and associated R scripts